-Typically children respond within several months after underlying causes are identified.
+Typically children starting on a program with nutritional medicine and herbs respond within several months after underlying causes are identified.
 With the combination of state-of-the-art functional pathology testing and traditional natural medicines, children are guided back into a state of wellness.

 Autism loosely describes a mental health and developmental disorder.
 The spectrum is broad and individuals sit inside a spectrum known as ASD (Autism Spectrum Disorder).
 ASD is characterised by things such as difficulty or an inability to create normal social relationships, compulsive and/or ritualistic behaviour, and sometimes a failure to develop normal levels of intelligence.
 Statistically it is more common in males than in females.
 If your child has been diagnosed with autism or ADHD it is important to educate yourself and know that there are natural and nutritional treatments that you can turn to for help.
 There are also some naturopathic tests which can identify aggravating factors.